eratnch/techknowtrendz/clch2iuak000008juffki540o.md

 The load-balancing and forwarding logic of the service call in this case is based on `kube-proxy` mode.
 EKS by default implements "iptables" mode of `kube-proxy`.
 When the `curl-debug` container sends the `curl` request to the "getazservice" virtual IP, the packet is then processed by the iptables rules on that worker node which are configured by the `kube-proxy`.
 Then a Pod backing the "getazservice" `Service` gets chosen at random by default.
 For detailed documentation on different kube-proxy modes(iptables, ipvs) please refer to [Kubernetes Documentation](https://kubernetes.io/docs/reference/networking/virtual-ips/).

-To avoid this "randomness" of routing and also reduce cost of inter-AZ traffic routing and network latency, topology-aware-hints can be activated for the `Service` to ensure that the service call is routed to a Pod that resides in the same AZ as the Pod from which the request originated from.
+To avoid this "randomness" of routing and reduce the cost of inter-AZ traffic routing and network latency, topology-aware-hints can be activated for the `Service` to ensure that the service call is routed to a Pod that resides in the same AZ as that of the Pod which the request originated from.

 To enable topology-aware routing, simply add the `service.kubernetes.io/topology-aware-hints annotation` to "auto" for the "getazservice" as below and re-deploy the manifest.